pnp/powerautomate-samples/samples/sharepoint-hide-page-title/README.md

 ## Features

-For any SharePoint modern page is created from the SharePoint UI, there will always be a page title cannot be removed using the SharePoint UI at the moment.
+For any SharePoint modern page that is created from the SharePoint UI, there will always be a page title which cannot be removed using the SharePoint UI at the moment.

 ![page title](assets/page-title.PNG)